kkent030315/libinject/README.md

 The handle elevation allows you to elevate our process handle obtained by `OpenProcess`.
 it means that we can call whatsoever winapis that need a process handle with granted access,
-with highest privileage, even whether the process is protected or not.
+with highest privilege, even whether the process is protected or not.

 This is very useful to debug malwares that protected somehow.
 But please note that there are still a tons of vectors that detects injections.